Table of contents

 Choose LucidPro If:

-You want the fastest payout cycle among eval-based accounts.
+You want short, predictable 3-day payout cycles with an EOD funded drawdown.
 You can trade within a daily loss limit without it disrupting your strategy.
-You want 100% on first $10K (grandfathered only) per payout.
 You're comfortable passing a 1-day eval with no consistency rule.

 Choose LucidDirect If:

 You've failed multiple evaluations and want to skip that step entirely.
-You have the capital to pay the 2x premium upfront ($250 for 50K).
+You have the capital to pay the premium upfront ($520 for a 50K, $260 with the code).
 You can trade around a 20% consistency rule, meaning you produce steady daily profits without relying on occasional home-run sessions.

 Direct is insurance against eval failure.
-If you've spent $400+ on failed Flex/Pro evals, the $250 for a Direct 50K starts looking reasonable.
+If you've spent $400+ on failed Flex/Pro evals, the $260 for a Direct 50K with the code starts looking reasonable.
 You get funded immediately and start generating payouts right away.

 The catch: that 20% consistency rule.
 If your edge comes from occasional big winners on FOMC days, CPI releases, or breakout trades, Direct will frustrate you.
 The rule forces a grinding approach with evenly distributed profits across days.
 For scalpers who naturally produce small, consistent daily P&L?
 Direct works well.
-For swing-style day traders who have 2 big days and 3 flat days per week?
+For traders whose week is 2 big days and 3 flat ones?
 It's a trap.

 Choose LucidMaxx If:

-You've already proven yourself through Lucid's PayoutMaxx program.
+Lucid has already awarded you LucidMaxx status.
 You want daily payouts with no caps.
 You want no DLL and no consistency rules.
 You're treating trading as a full-time income source and need daily liquidity.

 My Personal Setup